pmem/CacheLib/MultiTierDataMovement.md

 versions will attempt to balance the classes among threads.
 The range is 1 to number of AllocationClasses.
 The default is 1.

-- `evictionHotnessThreshold`: The number of objects to remove in a given eviction call.
+- `maxEvictionBatch`: The number of objects to remove in a given eviction call.
 The default is 40.
 Lower range is 10 and the upper range is 1000.
 Too low and we might not remove objects at a reasonable rate, too high and we hold the locks for copying data between tiers for too long.

+- `minEvictionBatch`: Minimum number of items to evict at any time (if there are any candidates)

+- `maxEvictionPromotionHotness`: Maximum candidates to consider for eviction.
+This is similar to `maxEvictionBatch` but it specifies how many candidates will be taken into consideration, not the actual number of items to evict.
+This option can be used to configure duration of critical section on LRU lock.

 ### FreeThresholdStrategy (default)